-Michael Erard – writer, linguist, author of Babel No More: The Search for the World's Most Extraordinary Language Learners and Um...: Slips, Stumbles, and Verbal Blunders, and What They Mean, and founder of Schwa Fire, a digital publication devoted to journalism about language and life
+Michael Erard – Writer, linguist, author of Babel No More: The Search for the World's Most Extraordinary Language Learners and Um...: Slips, Stumbles, and Verbal Blunders, and What They Mean

-Deborah Fallows – Linguist, contributing writer for The Atlantic, and author of Dreaming in Chinese
+Deborah Fallows – Linguist, Fellow at New America, contributing writer for The Atlantic, and author of Dreaming in Chinese

-Kimberlee Kiehl – Director, Museum of Ohio Project, former Executive Director Smithsonian Early Enrichment Center (SEEC), former Senior Vice President and Chief Strategy and Operations Officer COSI (Columbus Center of Science and Industry)
+Kimberlee Kiehl – Senior Vice President of Operations & Experience, COSI (Columbus Center of Science and Industry); former director, Museum of Ohio Project; former Executive Director, Smithsonian Early Enrichment Center (SEEC); former Senior Vice President and Chief Strategy and Operations Officer, COSI

 Erin McKean – Lexicographer, founder of the online dictionary Wordnik, author of the “Weird and Wonderful Words” series

-Cecile McKee – Professor of Linguistics and Senior Director of Research Development Services, U. of Arizona.
-Cross-linguistic comparisons of language development, children’s language production, collaboration on informal science learning with Children’s Museum Tucson
+Cecile McKee – Professor of Linguistics, University of Arizona; cross-linguistic comparisons of language development, children’s language production, collaboration on informal science learning with Children’s Museum Tucson

-Eric Motley – Executive vice president for institutional advancement, Aspen Institute, Henry Crown Fellow, former director of the State Department’s International Visitors office, rare book collector, specialist on lexicographer Samuel Johnson, poet
+Eric Motley – Executive Vice President and Corporate Secretary, The Aspen Institute, Henry Crown Fellow, former director of the State Department’s International Visitors Office, author and poet, rare book collector, specialist on 18th century lexicographer Samuel Johnson

-Elisa New – Powell M. Cabot Professor of American literature at Harvard and director of Poetry in America, a multimedia initiative including online courses, professional development for teachers and a public television series
+Elisa New – Powell M. Cabot Professor of American Literature at Harvard University and director of multimedia initiatives including online courses for credit, professional development for teachers, and the public television series Poetry in America

 James Pennebaker – Regents Centennial Professor, Department of Psychology, University of Texas at Austin, social psychology of everyday language